-In order to fulfil the requirements of the Finance Act, 2021 as set out by Government, Cork County Council has prepared a Draft Residential Zoned Land Tax Map identifying the lands in scope for the tax within its functional area.
+In order to fulfil the requirements of the Finance Act, 2021 (as amended) as set out by Government, Cork County Council has prepared a Residential Zoned Land Tax Annual Draft Map identifying the lands in scope for the tax within its functional area.

 Residential properties and their residential curtilage, notwithstanding that they may be included on the draft map, shall not be chargeable to the residential zoned land tax.

 For lands that may be chargeable to the residential zoned land tax, that tax liability will not be fall due until 1st February 2025.